Mental Heath & Substance Use

 Watch: About Equine Assisted Therapy

 Treatment services include family and group therapy along with education, individual and relationship counseling.
 UCS provides education and prevention information specific to the dangers of IV drug use and about relationship between drug abuse and communicable diseases such as HIV.
-We work closely with Community partners and self -help group such as Alcoholics Anonymous, the Turning Point Recovery Center, Narcotics Anonymous and Al-Anon.
+We work closely with Community partners and self-help group such as Alcoholics Anonymous, the Turning Point Recovery Center, AIDS Project of Southern Vermont, Blueprint of Health, Narcotics Anonymous and Al-Anon.

-Medication Assisted Treatment (MAT) at UCS is a Vermont Blueprint for Health Spoke program designed to meet the need for individuals with Opioid Use Disorder.
-The program involves the administration of medication such as buprenorphine to help individuals with substance use disorder detoxify from illicit opiates, reduce overdose risk, and maintain long-term recovery.
-MAT is used alongside other therapeutic tools to help people with opioid use disorder (OUD) reduce or stop opioid misuse.
-Individuals seeking MAT can call 802-442-5491 or visit UCS in person at 100 Ledge Hill Drive in Bennington, VT, during regular business hours.
-Universal Access Coordinators complete the initial intake process, followed by a meeting between a clinician and the individual seeking treatment.
-Follow-up appointments are scheduled after the first appointment.
+Medication Assisted Treatment (MAT) at UCS is a Vermont Blueprint for Health Spoke program designed to meet the need for individuals with substance use disorder.
+The program involves the administration of medication to help individuals with substance use disorder detoxify, reduce overdose risk, and maintain long-term recovery.
+MAT is used alongside other therapeutic tools to help people with substance use disorder reduce or stop substance misuse.
+Individuals seeking MAT can call 802-442-5491 or visit UCS in person at 100 Ledge Hill Drive in Bennington, VT.

 Self-help and contact information for local peer recovery support services are available through Vermont Recovery Addiction Network Recovery Peer Support Services at vtrecoverynetwork.org or call (802) 738-8998.